ray-project/ray/doc/source/ray-core/walkthrough.rst

 Getting Started
 ====================

-This tutorial will show you how to estimate the value of π using a `Monte Carlo method <https://en.wikipedia.org/wiki/Monte_Carlo_method>`_ that works by randomly sampling points within a 2x2 square.
+This tutorial shows you how to estimate the value of π using a `Monte Carlo method <https://en.wikipedia.org/wiki/Monte_Carlo_method>`_ that works by randomly sampling points within a 2x2 square.
 We can use the proportion of the points that are contained within the unit circle centered at the origin to estimate the ratio of the area of the circle to the area of the square.